emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 ```

 Every methods return a value.
 As you can see in the syntax definition, you can
-declare a *returnType* for the method.
-If you don’t declare a return type the
+declare return types.
+If no return type was declared the return type
-return type defaults to ✨. 🍎 is used to explicitly return a value:
+defaults to ✨. 🍎 is used to explicitly return a value:

 <pre class="syntax">
 🍎 $value$